apify/crawlee/docs/guides/getting_started.md

 await enqueueLinks(options);
 ```
-> To break the Pseudo URL string down, we're looking for both `http` and `https` protocols and the links may only lead to `apify.com` and its subdomains, such as `my.apify.com`, `sdk.apify.com` etc. Literally, the bracketed expression for subdomain allows all dashes `-`, word characters `\w` and dots `.`.
+> To break the pseudo-URL string down, we're looking for both `http` and `https` protocols and the links may only lead to `apify.com` and its subdomains, such as `my.apify.com`, `sdk.apify.com` etc. Literally, the bracketed expression for subdomain allows all dashes `-`, word characters `\w` and dots `.`.
 The final brackets `[.*]` allow everything.
 If this is complex to you, we suggest <a href="https://www.regular-expressions.info/tutorial.html" target="_blank">reading a tutorial</a> or two on regular expression syntax.

 #### Integrating `enqueueLinks()` into our crawler
 That was fairly easy, wasn't it.
 That ticks the number 2 off our list and we're done!
 Let's take a look at the original crawler code, where we enqueued all the links manually.